Skip to main content

 • The Moisture Sensor is connected to the Bit Board so the micro:bit can get a reading on the soil.

-• When water is needed the Relay Module will be triggered by the micro:bit so that it turns on the Submersible Pump.
+• When water is needed the Relay Module will be triggered by the micro:bit so that it turns on the Water Pump.

 • We power the pump with a 9 Volt Battery.
 One wire goes directly to the pump using a Wire Connector, and the other goes to the Relay Module which acts as a switch.

-• Finally, we can power the Bit Board with a AA or AAA Battery Pack.
+• Finally, we can power the Bit Board with an AA Battery Pack.
 Note that the 9 Volt Battery is only used to power the pump.

 3. We used a large LEGO Baseplate to build our project.
-Almost everything is just plain bricks, though we did use one of our 3D Printed Component Holders you can instead use LEGO bricks with rubber bands or tape to hold the Relay Module.
-We've raised the Bit Board up on two towers of bricks so that the sensor can reach our plant.
-(Alternately we could have extended the sensor wire length with some M/F Jumper Wires.)
+Most of the build is just plain bricks, though we did use one of our 3D Printed Component Holders you can instead use LEGO bricks with rubber bands or tape to hold the Relay Module.
+The Addressable RGB LED Strip is probably the trickiest part of this, so we used a bunch of random LEGO Technic axles we had lying around.
+(Parts list to come!)

 • We used a large LEGO Baseplate to build our project.

-• Almost everything is just plain bricks, though we did use one of our 3D Printed Component Holders you can instead use LEGO bricks with rubber bands or tape to hold the Relay Module.
+• Most of the build is just plain bricks, though we did use one of our 3D Printed Component Holders you can instead use LEGO bricks with rubber bands or tape to hold the Relay Module.

-• We've raised the Bit Board up on two towers of bricks so that the sensor can reach our plant.
-(Alternately we could have extended the sensor wire length with some M/F Jumper Wires.)
+• We've raised the Bit Board up on two towers of bricks so that the moisture sensor can reach our plant.

 • Plug the Moisture Sensor into Pin 1.